 A new bill, the “Internet of Things Cybersecurity Improvement Act of 2019,” is more comprehensive than previous iterations and has a better chance of passing Congress.
 If it does, it could be the first domino in a global trend to better align legislation to fast-moving technological advancements in the healthcare field.

 These developments will, eventually, lead to manufacturers implementing greater security measures during the design process of their medical devices.
-Healthcare organisations themselves will have to act now by taking on greater responsibility to ensure that they maintain a level of cyber defence that protects their customers.
+Healthcare organizations themselves will have to act now by taking on greater responsibility to ensure that they maintain a level of cyber defense that protects their customers.
 After all, if patients are injured or killed as a result of easily exploitable vulnerabilities, healthcare organizations’ reputations will suffer, and they may incur fines and penalties.

 This could be as simple as providing employee training to maintain an acceptable level of basic security hygiene amongst staff.
 This may seem like a minor measure, but Verizon’s 2019 Data Breach Investigations Report estimates that 58% of healthcare breaches involve inside actors.
-This is not necessarily always malicious, but can be a result of healthcare staffs’ poor understanding of the dangers of connecting unsecured devices to a network.
+This is not necessarily always malicious but can be a result of healthcare staffs’ poor understanding of the dangers of connecting unsecured devices to a network.
 By training employees to understand the consequences of using shortcuts or failing to follow specific procedures, organizations can reduce such instances and demonstrate a commitment to patient safety.

-Likewise, the regular updating and patching of software is essential in maintaining the security of IoHT devices, and will go a long way to stopping network intrusions.
+Likewise, the regular updating and patching of software is essential in maintaining the security of IoHT devices and will go a long way to stopping network intrusions.
 IT staff should carry out Shodan searches to identify publically exposed devices and then enact measures to secure them.

 Finally, all patient data should be encrypted in transit and at rest, and access permissions granted only to data which is required for an individual to do their job, so that even in the event of a data breach, mass volumes of patient data are not exposed.